hinduBale/jobPostingBackend/README.md

 # Job Posting - Backend

 A service which helps recruiters post jobs and find the most suitable candidates among the applicants.
+Refer the [Helper File](helperFile.txt) for a walkthrough of testing from Postman.

 ## Endpoints